 Interestingly, this particular designer dog is not yet registered in the International Designer Canine Registry.

+We’re not sure who first decided to make a lab and collie mix.
 This means that information is pretty limited on when and why the Rough Collie Lab mix originated.

 To provide a little more background into this interesting mix, we will look at the origins of each parent breed.